otm33GH/saltcorn_ynh/doc/ADMIN.md

 > [!WARNING]
-> Up to version 1.3.1, a **patch** must be applied to access certain routes.
-It comes from the Saltcorn GitHub repository
+> Up to version 1.3.1, a **patch** is applied to access certain routes.
+It comes from the Saltcorn GitHub repository.
 ---
 1️⃣ **Admin and User Documentation**